salmadel/salmadel/README.md

 ## I'm Passionate About

-- Building accessible AI for healthcare and the environment
+- Building accessible AI for various applications
 - Exploring the capabilities of large language models (LLMs)
 - Making machine learning explainable, interactive, and impactful
 - Continuous learning and collaboration